stela2502/Singularity_Tutorial/docs/index.md

 To get started, you'll need to [download ThinLink](https://www.cendio.com/thinlinc/download/) and log into open COSMOS at ``cosmos-dt.lunarc.lu.se``.

 Building an apptainer image does need superuser rights or at least some elevated rights on the system.
-IThis means that on most HPC platforms, even if they support Singularity/Apptainer, you won't be able to build an image directly due to restricted permissions.
+This means that on most HPC platforms, even if they support Singularity/Apptainer, you won't be able to build an image directly due to restricted permissions.

 To overcome this limitation, we developed an Apptainer image called [ImageSmith](https://github.com/stela2502/ImageSmith), which has Apptainer installed inside it.
 This allows you to build Apptainer images without needing superuser rights.